 Enough is enough.

-Tracy: Run your studio, work with your clients, and do what you feel is best, but you can’t continue to hide behind your celebs.
+Tracy: Run your studio, work with your clients, and do what you feel is best, but you can’t continue to hide behind your celebs and spread dangerous misinformation.